-Between them, easyJet, Thomas Cook, Thomson and Jet2.com also depart to Zante from a dozen other UK terminals: Belfast (BFS), Birmingham (BHX), Bristol (BRS), Cardiff (CAR), Doncaster Sheffield (DSA), East Midlands (EMA), Edinburgh (EDI), Glasgow (GLA), Leeds Bradford (LBA), Liverpool (LIV), Manchester (MAN) and Newcastle (NCL).
+Between them, easyJet, Thomas Cook, TUI and Jet2.com also depart to Zante from a dozen other UK terminals: Belfast (BFS), Birmingham (BHX), Bristol (BRS), Cardiff (CAR), Doncaster Sheffield (DSA), East Midlands (EMA), Edinburgh (EDI), Glasgow (GLA), Leeds Bradford (LBA), Liverpool (LIV), Manchester (MAN) and Newcastle (NCL).

 Of those, Birmingham, Bristol, East Midlands, Glasgow, Manchester and Newcastle have the highest amount of departures per week.
 Again, all are seasonal, summer-only services.

 So much competition among rival airlines means that prices are uniformly cheap, especially if you book in advance.
-While Thomson and Thomas Cook Airlines give first priority to package-holiday customers, one-way fares with easyJet and Jet2.com are often under £100.
+While TUI and Thomas Cook Airlines give first priority to package-holiday customers, one-way fares with easyJet and Jet2.com are often under £100.
 Fares in May and September are always cheaper, outside of the bank holidays.

 Travelling to Zante in winter (from around mid-November to mid-March) requires changing planes in Athens (ATH).
 From there, services with Greek carrier Olympic Air run to Zante year-round.
 This option isn’t cheap, and the journey takes almost five hours, excluding the time you spend changing at Athens.